Bridges: Intercultural Conversation

 WELCOME TO THE ROUNDTABLE

 Hi.
 My name is Anne.
 Every week a group of my friends, both Koreans and Westerners, meet in a Seoul coffee shop to talk.
 We represent differences in race, sex, culture, nationality, age, occupation, social class, religion, political opinion and lifestyle.
 You’re welcome to join us, listen and then talk about the issues in your own groups.
+(To download a chapter, click the link after the arrow.)

 WHO WE ARE